Simba256/ExtremeTypist/README.md

 2. Run the script:
     ```bash
-    python monkeytype_bot.py
+    python MonkeyType.py
     ```

+3. To qualify for the leaderboard, you need to have typed for at least 2 hours.
+Don't worry, we've got that covered too!
+Just run the `type2hrs.py` script and let your computer do the typing for 2 hours:
+    ```bash
+    python type2hrs.py
+    ```

-3. Watch as your account "breaks" the Monkeytype leaderboard.
+4. Watch as your account "breaks" the Monkeytype leaderboard.

 ## Requirements
 - Python 3.x